 Founded and funded by Shelley Peng and Devin Field, Peng Field Foundation provides grants to organizations and in some cases specific projects.
 Grant amounts and timing vary from year to year.
 We are always open to reviewing project proposals and worthy causes if they fit within the scope of the Foundation's mission.
 For information regarding the Foundation's current efforts or grantees, please email us using the contact page.
 Some of the organizations we support are listed on this page.
 Peng Field Foundation thanks Kiss The Ground for its inspiration and we salute the great work they are doing to teach regenerative techniques around the world.

-We have partnered with Tetikasa Ala, an NGO headquartered in Paris, and working in the highlands of Madagascar, to fund a regenerative agriculture and permaculture reforestation project at Ranomafana.
+The Foundation is partnering with Tetikasa Ala, an NGO headquartered in Paris, and working in the highlands of Madagascar to fund a regenerative agriculture and permaculture reforestation project at Ranomafana.
 On 3.6 hectares, local farmer families are taught the principles of agroecology, and put the practices to work on their own land with the supervision and funding provided by the project.
 Currently, much of Madagascar is deforested by farmers to grow corn or rice which does little to secure sufficient income or food security for the farmer, and results in tragic loss of habitat for some of the world's most endangered species.
 The Ala project offers an alternative strategy to grow food in harmony with the forest as a "Food Forest".
 The project provides income, education, materials and hands on training to empower local communities to grow food to eat, grow products to sell for income, reforest land for habitat, and mitigate effects of draught and climate change.

 We created the hand-drawn art below, as milestone NFTs to record the reporting data from the project, as metadata recorded on the blockchain.